Debaditya77/arena5_ascension_agri-link/README.md

 	•	🟩 Neon green accents for agricultural identity
 	•	📦 Bento grid layout for structured information flow

-The interface is designed to be:

-Minimal • Accessible • Data-driven • Intuitive

 ⸻

 🧱 Tech Stack